kendalljtaylor/csd-310/README.md

 # csd-310
-This repository hold all assignments for the Database Development and Use course.
+This repository holdd all assignments for the Database Development and Use course.

 ## Table of Contents
 ### Module 1